john-science/john-science.github.io/trees/edu.md

 ---
 layout: page
-title: This is just a place for me to put my tree self-education
+title: My notes while learning to ID trees
 ---
 {% include JB/setup %}

-> This is just a place for me to put my notes on trees, as I self-educate.
+> These are just my notes while I learn to ID trees.

-For help identifying trees, check out the <a href="https://www.arborday.org/trees/whattree/whatTree.cfm">Arbor Day website</a>.
+The <a href="https://www.arborday.org/trees/whattree/whatTree.cfm">Arbor Day website</a> is a good resource for IDing trees.

 <h2>High-Level Taxonomy</h2>